lf-lang/embedded-lab/docs/src/Robot.md

     **Hint:** The [Pololu 3pi+ 2040 Robot User's Guide](https://www.pololu.com/docs/0J86) might be helpful.

     **Note:** The GPIO pins cannot drive a motor directly because they cannot source enough power without damaging the chip.
-FIXME
+The Pololu robot includes a [Texas Instruments DRV8838 motor driver](https://www.ti.com/lit/ds/symlink/drv8838.pdf) which takes as input the PWM signal and provides power to the motors.

 4. Using the notation from the textbook for state machines, sketch a state machine